jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 We obtain corrupted triplets by replacing the entity -  $h$ or $t$ - with a random entity.
 Since there is a risk of sampling valid triplets, `TransR` @transr-2015 must account for the relationship cardinality, e.g. in a 1-to-many scenario corrupting $t$ would have a higher likelihood of being a valid triplet again.
 The margin, a hyperparameter, is used to separate further corrupted and valid triplets.
-The loss function aims to maximise similarity for valid and minimise similarity for corrupted tuples.
+The loss function aims to maximise similarity for valid and minimise similarity for corrupted triples.
 The loss term contributes to the complete loss later.

 $